Islah-Ud-Din/Islah-Ud-Din/README.md

 ---

-## 👨‍💻 About Me
+## About Me

-- 🚀 I'm a Full-Stack Developer specializing in **Next.js, Node.js, Express.js, PostgreSQL, and AWS**
+- 🚀 I'm a Full-Stack Developer specializing in Next.js, React.js, Node.js, Express.js, PostgreSQL, and AWS, with expertise in building responsive UIs using modern frontend libraries and frameworks.
 - 🎯 Founder of **ShobiSoft**, focused on delivering high-quality software solutions for businesses
 - 💻 I build responsive, SEO-optimized web apps, admin panels, SaaS platforms, and custom dashboards
 - 📈 Currently exploring advanced SaaS architectures, cloud infrastructure, and performance optimization